ustwo/ustwo.com-frontend/README.md

 * Open a Terminal window and go to the project folder.

+The easiest way is to load the vault image from a tar.
 If you receive the image tar from someone in the team just do:

         $ make vault-load VAULT_PATH=path/to/vault-2015.tar

-TODO: clarify with Arnau
+If you do not have access to this tar then you can proceed by either bringing your own or generating self signed certificates.

-*If not*, put your SSL certificates in the project's `etc/nginx/ssl` using `usweb` as the filename:
+ - To use your own certificates, place them in the project's `etc/nginx/ssl` using `usweb` as the filename:

         $ ls etc/nginx/ssl
         ustwo.com.chained.cert  ustwo.com.key

-Optionally you can create a self-signed certificate via:
+        $ make vault-build

+ - To generate self signed certificates

         $ make vault-generate-cert

-Then build the vault image:

         $ make vault-build

 *Note*: If you use self-signed certificates you probably want to use your